mmbman/Katagiri/1987-03-20-Platform-Sutra-Talk-2.md

 ### Summary

-Katagiri Roshi begins commenting on Chapter 2 of the *Platform Sutra*, “*Prajna*,” or “Wisdom.”
-This talk includes the meaning of the term *maha prajnaparamita*, and three aspects of *prajna*.
+Katagiri Roshi begins commenting on Chapter 2 of the *Platform Sutra*, “*Prajñā*,” or “Wisdom.”
+This talk includes the meaning of the term *maha prajnaparamita*, and three aspects of *prajñā*.

 ### Transcript